Sushantdbg/NCB-EXPRESS/README.md

 # sih2022

-### After cloning go to the my-app directory and run
+### After cloning go inside my-app directory and run

 ```bash
 npm install react-scripts
 ```

-#### This i because we arent pushing any node modules and script with the help of the gitignore file
+#### We have to do this because we arent pushing some node modules and script with the auto gitignore file

+#### Random packages,ignore and readme total line count 27552

 ### This is a croudsourced bug alert system for huge software and products
 <br/>